tinywrkb/flatpak-wine-runtime/README.md

   an update of the Flatpak app or rollback.
 * Questionalbe Windows app packaging practices make it close to impossible to run the app from a read-only path.
-  Specifically, self-updated Windows apps that are installed into AppData are a PITA deal with.
+  Specifically, self-updatable Windows apps that are installed into AppData are a PITA to deal with.

 ## Packaging examples